Good Content!

 Structure Your Answer

-The candidate must structure their answer well in a logical and organized manner.
+The candidate must structure their answer well in a logical and organised manner.
 Look at the basic structure you can follow:

-- Introduction: You can start with the topic introduction and provide some context of the same.
+- Introduction: You can start with the topic introduction and provide some context for the same.

 - Main Body: You should focus on 2 to 3 main ideas.
-You must prioritize examples to support the answer.
+You must prioritise examples to support the answer.
 These examples can also come from your personal life.

-- Conclusion: Summarizing the main points can also help provide the final thought on the topic.
+- Conclusion: Summarising the main points can also help provide the final thought on the topic.

 Use Appropriate Language